adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 your enterprise processes, such as:

-* **Update users and group memberships.** Sync users and group memberships by adding, updating, and deleting users in Adobe User Management system.
+* **Update users and group memberships.** Sync users and group memberships by adding, updating, and removing users in Adobe User Management system.
 This is the most general and common use case.
 * **Sync only user information.** Use this approach if product access is to be handled using the Admin Console.